John Longmire: Allegations of missing recordings

-Allegations that Longmire sought to destroy or "bury" Grand Final recordings from the Sydney coaches box, have continued to dog him after exiting Sydney.
+Allegations that Longmire sought to destroy or bury grand final recordings from the Sydney coaches box, have continued to dog him after exiting Sydney.

 It emerged in June 2025 that an audio recording device from a microphone Longmire wore that day, was not returned to AFL officials as stipulated.
-Longmire is reported to have removed an “SD card” from the recording device.
-The microphone was recording audio for AFL Media’s annual Sound The Alarm documentary.
+Longmire is reported to have removed an SD card from the recording device.
+The microphone was recording audio for AFL Media's annual Sound The Alarm documentary.
 The long-running series utilizes audio recordings from both teams' coach's box on Grand Final day.

 Reporter Mitch Cleary stated that Longmire was paid a fee for agreeing to the arrangement.
 This was the case with all previous coaches since the series began in 2019.
 In the case of Longmire, however, the audio never made it back to the producers.
 This impasse continued despite repeated enquiries from league officials.
 Such intransigence has seen speculation Longmire could be barred, by the AFL executive, from any coaching return until the recordings are furnished.
-“Things were said in the box that he didn’t want other ears to hear” said Cleary of Longmire.
+"Things were said in the box that he didn't want other ears to hear" said Cleary of Longmire.
 Journalist Caroline Wilson said that "halfway through the first quarter" Longmire had become "panicked" and begun lashing out at others.

 Nick Riewoldt speculated the recordings could produce "reputational or brand damage" for Longmire.
-He went on to say that there were "some things said about players" that "people don’t want to ever hear.”
+He went on to say that there were "some things said about players" that "people don't want to ever hear."
 According to Caroline Wilson, such public outrage and legal fallout could spell financial devastation for the embattled Longmire.
 Wilson suggested that Longmire's subsequent actions made perfect sense.
-She reasoned that “giving up the money" he was paid for allowing recording access, would be the "cheaper price” when compared to public disgrace.
+She reasoned that "giving up the money" he was paid for allowing recording access, would be the "cheaper price" when compared to public disgrace.

 Longmire himself later confirmed these reports, but said his actions were spurred only by desire to avoid the "tough listening."

-“I’ve listened to all the grand finals I’ve been in" said Longmire, adding "I intended to do the same with this one.”
+"I've listened to all the grand finals I've been in" said Longmire, adding "I intended to do the same with this one."
 But after this, his fourth straight loss on the biggest stage, Longmire sought a different approach.
-"I just didn’t want to re-live it again" he admitted.
+"I just didn't want to re-live it again" he admitted.

-Longmire defended his reluctance, saying “I'd done it before.
-I’d listened and tried to learn something out of those games before.
-I just didn’t want to do it again."
+Longmire defended his reluctance, saying "I'd done it before.
+I'd listened and tried to learn something out of those games before.
+I just didn't want to do it again."

 When pressed on the AFL's legal ownership of the devices and recordings, the former Swans' coach reacted furiously.
-An indignant Longmire suggested that the AFL had no rights to their own recordings, blatantly contravening a contract he himself had signed.
+Longmire suggested that the AFL had no rights to their own recordings, contravening a contract he had signed.
 "My assumption was it was my IP" said Longmire, suggesting all attempts to acquire the audio would meet fierce opposition.

-Experts have since categorized the recordings as an example of lost media.